WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 \subsection{Feedback Loop}

-The aim of utilizing the optimization implementation to guide the \llm in test generation (\S~\ref{subsec:test}) is to produce diverse tests that can effectively exercise the optimization, with the ultimate aim of uncovering potential bugs in the optimization.
+The aim of utilizing the optimization implementation to guide the \llm in test generation (\S~\ref{subsec:test}) is to produce diverse tests that can effectively exercise the target optimization, with the ultimate aim of uncovering potential bugs within it.
 While the prompt in Figure~\ref{fig:testgen-prompts} contains example optimizations from the same compiler under test (and their trigger tests), these few-shot examples lack specific guidance for the target optimization.

-The motivation behind incorporating a feedback loop in \tech{} is that the generated tests themselves are valuable feedback from the SUT, and can serve as guidance for fuzzing a target optimization in future iterations.
+The motivation behind incorporating a feedback loop is that the generated tests themselves are valuable feedback from the SUT, and can serve as guidance for fuzzing a target optimization in future iterations.
 In each iteration, when newly generated tests are discovered for the target optimization, we collect them as candidates for few-shot examples for future test generation prompts.
 By incorporating such successful triggering tests into the prompt, we enhance a targeted guidance to the generation \llm, enabling it to produce more inputs that trigger the target optimization.